gvwilson/sensibleadventures/misc/bear-02.md

 calm tone.
 "Nothing except Bucket."

 "Stay with me," the sergeant ordered the prince.
 He half-hopped, half-limped forward.
-Prince Lormay stepped backward to stay with him, keeping his sword in front of him and holding his left arm straight out from his side for balance.
+Prince Thokmay stepped backward to stay with him, keeping his sword in front of him and holding his left arm straight out from his side for balance.